anttikivi/advent-of-code/README.md

 | [2022](2022/) | Python         |
 | [2023](2023/) | Go             |

+### Languages to Try

+Here a loose list of languages I think I’d like to try out in Advent of Code:

+- C++
+- Elixir
+- OCaml
+- Rust
+- Swift
+- Zig

 ## License

 This code and software is licensed under GLWTPL.
 For more information, please